|Elliott Sound Products||Linear Power Supply Design|

 With more realistic capacitor values the situation isn't much different, but at least they will reach full voltage in your lifetime.
 Now we must remember that the mains voltage can fall (or rise) by up to 10%, which represents a power drop of around 20W - the 100W amp will only be capable of 80W with 10% low mains.
 Considering that an amplifier should not be operated at or near clipping anyway, the difference is inconsequential.
 If an amplifier is intolerant of a normal amount of supply ripple (typically a couple of volts peak-to-peak), then it's a poor design and shouldn't be used.

-Use of a small (e.g. 1uF) polyester or polycarbonate capacitor across the DC output is a common practice.
+Use of a small (e.g. 1µF) polyester, polycarbonate or polypropylene capacitor across the DC output is a common practice.
 Electrolytics all exhibit a small inductance, and this causes their impedance to rise at higher frequencies.
 This is dependent on the physical size (mainly the length) of the cap - bigger caps usually have greater inductance.
-Again, the use of a paralleled bank of small (1,000uF) electros will be better in this respect than a single large can type, and will also be easier to mount and cheaper.
-I have never found the necessity to add a bypass cap to maintain amp stability, but it cannot hurt (some amplifiers will oscillate if the supply impedance is allowed to exceed some specific (low) impedance at high frequencies).
+Again, the use of a paralleled bank of small (1,000µF) electros will be better in this respect than a single large can type, and will also be easier to mount and cheaper.
+I have never found the necessity to add a bypass cap across the electros to maintain amp stability, but it cannot hurt.
+Some amplifiers will oscillate if the supply impedance is allowed to exceed some specific (low) impedance at high frequencies.
 Essentially it is a good idea, and in the greater scheme of things, is inexpensive.
-Should you choose not to include a film bypass, it is unlikely that anything 'bad' will happen - the impedance of the large electrolytic will remain much lower than that of the film cap at frequencies up to 1MHz or so.
+Should you choose not to include a film bypass, it is unlikely that anything 'bad' will happen - the impedance of the large electrolytic will usually remain much lower than that of the film cap at any frequency below 1MHz or so.

 You will often see graphs showing the self-resonant frequency of electrolytic capacitors, and they may start to show a rising impedance within the audio band.
 Very large capacitors will be 'worse' in this respect than smaller ones.
-This is part of the 'rationale' for using a smaller cap in parallel.
-Such graphs are completely misleading, and can safely be ignored.
-The reason that the self-resonant frequency has nothing to do with inductance, it's because the capacitance is so large!
+This is part of the 'rationale' for using one or more smaller caps in parallel.
+Such graphs are misleading unless interpreted correctly, and can usually be ignored.
+The reason that the self-resonant frequency is so low has little to do with inductance, it's because the capacitance is so large!
+The impedance of the cap remains very low up to at least 100kHz, and is usually fine up to 200kHz or more.
+Feel free to test this for yourself.

-Consider a 4,700uF cap with a series inductance of 100nH (two leads, each 100mm long).
+Consider a 4,700µF cap with a series inductance of 100nH - two leads, each a bit less than 100mm in length.
 The standard formula ( Z = 1 / 2 π √ L C ) tells us that the resonant frequency is only 7.34kHz.
-Surprisingly, it doesn't matter a great deal, because the impedance at 100kHz is only 62mΩ (62 milli-ohm) - ignoring ESR of perhaps 50mΩ or so (impedance at 100kHz will be ~80mΩ with 50mΩ ESR).
+Surprisingly, it doesn't matter a great deal, because the impedance at 100kHz is only 62mΩ (62 milli-ohm) - ignoring ESR of perhaps 50mΩ or so (actual impedance at 100kHz will be around 80mΩ with 50mΩ ESR).
 Any small cap placed in parallel will have a much higher impedance.
-For example a 1uF cap doesn't get down to 80mΩ until you get to about 2MHz - and that assumes zero lead length and zero ESR!
+For example a 1µF cap doesn't get down to 80mΩ until you get to about 2MHz - and that assumes zero lead length and zero ESR!
 Despite claims to the contrary, the 'sound' of the DC is unchanged.

 The manufacturers' ripple current rating is the maximum continuous ripple if the quoted life expectancy of the capacitor is to be achieved (usually 2000 hours, but 12000 to 26000 hours for some manufacturers).
 The ripple current rating is determined in part by the ESR (equivalent series resistance) and the maximum rated operating temperature (typically 85°C, but higher for high temperature types).
 The maximum ripple current can be increased by up to 2.5 times as the operating temperature is reduced (2.5 times at 30°C), though going above about 1.5 times is risky because the ESR increases as the capacitor ages and causes more heat for the same ripple current. .
 Personally, I prefer not to exceed the quoted ripple current rating.